 When starting as a complete beginner, lessons are probably the best way to get started.
 But once you have got some basics under your belt, you may be able to take it the rest of the way.
 Seeking help only when you are stuck so as not to learn bad habits.

-Yes, online lessons can be a real benefit, even when getting started.
-You may have even bought your guitar online!
-There are a number of great resources, like Justin Guitar.
-His course is free and can get you started.
-The modules are basic however but are a good free start.
+Yes, and they can be a real benefit, even when getting started.
+There are a number of great free online lessons and resources, like Justin Guitar.
+The modules are basic, however, but are a good option to start with.

 Famous Artists Who Took Lessons

-There are a great number of players who started on their journey as self taught.
-But the truth is, some of them eventually realized that they could go farther in skill with instruction.
+There are a great number of players who started on their journey as self-taught musicians.
+Some of them realized that they could go further with instruction.
 Are guitar lessons worth it?
-They seem to have thought so.
+They seem to think so.

-Ed Sheeran began as a self taught player.
-But eventually came to the conclusion that in order to improve, he needed lessons.
+Ed Sheeran began as a self-taught player.
+But eventually concluded that to improve, he needed lessons.
 So he hired a tutor to take him to the next level.

-Joe Satriani taught Kirk Hammett and Steve Vai, which for them had a huge impact in their skill.
-They are now some of the most well known names in the industry.
+Joe Satriani taught Kirk Hammett and Steve Vai, which for them had a huge impact on their skill.
+They are now some of the most well-known names in the industry.
 So a good teacher with great lessons is very impactful.

-We believe that paid instruction is very valuable, especially for beginners.
-Lessons also help keep the excitement alive when getting started.
-You are learning the guitar as a hobby, something to enjoy.
-You don’t want to take on another job with research just trying to create lessons for yourself.
+We believe that paid instructions are valuable, especially for beginners.
+Lessons will also help to keep the excitement alive when getting started.
+You are learning the guitar as a hobby, after all, it is something to enjoy.
+You don’t want to take on another job with research just trying to create the lessons for yourself.